zhaoxiwu2003/miRNA_targeting_to_mRNA/readme.txt

 # miRNA target prediction

 We developed a new hybrid deep learning approach to predict targets of miRNAs by integrating CNNs and RNNs.
-This is an upgrade of our previous method (https://github.com/tjgu/miTAR).
+This is an upgrade of our previous method (https://github.com/tjgu/miTAR) that be run on both CPU and GPU.